 Have you heard of the San Blas islands?
-A group of 365 islands east of the Panama Canal with only 49 of these islands actually being inhabited.
+The San Blas Islands are a group of 365 beautiful islands located on the Caribbean side of Panama in the autonomous territory of Kuna Yala.
+Only 49 of these islands are actually inhabited.

-I had booked the San Blas Islands Tour over the tour booking desk at El Machico Hostel where I was staying at that time in Panama City.
+I had booked the San Blas Islands Tour with the tour booking desk at El Machico Hostel where I was staying at the time in Panama City.
+But I’m sure you can book it at any other tour desk or even online.
 In general, tours usually leave from Panama City.

 San Blas Islands Tour: What’s included?